 Every day, without even realizing it, you come into contact with geophytes.
-By just walking around the grocery store you pass by dozens of these plants — from onions to potatoes to ginger to carrots.
+By just walking around the grocery store, you pass by dozens of these plants — from onions and potatoes to amaryllis and tulips.
 But what exactly is a geophyte, and why are they important?

 1: What makes a geophyte a geophyte?

-The geophyte’s underground storage organ helps protect the valuable nutrients it holds inside.
-It shelters its buds in the soil to protect them from environmental factors like heat, cold, fire, drought and animals.
-In this way, the plant prepares for adverse conditions just as we prepare for things like hurricanes and tornadoes.
+The geophyte’s underground storage organ helps protect the valuable nutrients and water it holds inside.
+It also shelters its buds in the soil to protect them from environmental factors like heat, cold, fire, drought and animals.
+In this way, the plant prepares for adverse conditions, just as we prepare for things like hurricanes and tornadoes.

 3: Geophytes make for good eatin’.